websanco/liferay-learn/docs/dxp/latest/en/liferay-internals/extending-liferay/overriding-global-language-keys.md

 `portal-impl.jar`

-You can also view the different language key files in our [GitHub repository](https://github.com/liferay/liferay-portal/tree/[$LIFERAY_LEARN_PORTAL_GIT_TAG$]/portal-impl/src/content).
-You can identify the different translations by the language code in the filename suffix.
+You can also view the language key files in our [GitHub repository](https://github.com/liferay/liferay-portal/tree/[$LIFERAY_LEARN_PORTAL_GIT_TAG$]/portal-impl/src/content).
+You can identify the different languages by the language code in the file name suffix.
 For example `Language_ja.properties` is for Japanese.

 These language key files contain properties that you can override, like the language settings properties: